top of page

 11th grade year:

-Students continue the CTE sequence in Entrepreneurship, partnering with the Network for Teaching Entrepreneurship (NFTE) and learning the facets of setting up a business and complete Regents courses and exams in English Language Arts and U.S. History.
-In Math, students take Geometry.
-Semester-long classes in Economics and Participation in Government allow students to study both a community and a global civic policy issue more deeply, including a long research paper.
+Juniors continue the CTE sequence in Entrepreneurship, partnering with the Network for Teaching Entrepreneurship (NFTE) and learning the facets of setting up a business and completing Regents courses and exams in English Language Arts and U.S. History and Geometry.
 Students also take a Chemistry science course, Visual Arts, and Physical Education.
 Eligible students may qualify for AP English Literature, AP U.S. History and/or CollegeNow classes at BMCC and John Jay College or for internships.
-Visual Arts provides a foundation in the arts.
-CollegeSpring focuses on preparing for the SAT exam. iMentor focuses on developing organized work habits and goal setting.
+Career Development focuses on SAT exam preparation and college exploration.

 12th grade year: